-- 7. If it does not already exist, use mkdir to create a directory named "bin" in the user home directory.
-For example, the full path name should look something like "/home/ [user_name]/bin'. - 8.
-From the bin folder in the github project directory, download the files into the bin directory created in step 7.
-In most Linux installations the user's bash profile will automatically add the user's bin directory to the command search path.
-If such is the case, then the agent can be started up by simply typing radmonAgent.py followed by ENTER.
-Note that you will need to edit radmonAgent.py, adding the url for your radiation monitor. - 9.
-In the user home directory use mkdir create a directory named "database".
-Run the python script createRadmonRrd.py downloaded in step 8.
+- 7. If it does not already exist, use mkdir to create a folder named "bin" in the user home folder.
+For example, the full path name should look like "/home/[user]/bin'. - 8.
+From the bin folder in the github project folder, download the files into the bin folder created in step 6.
+In most Linux installations the user's bash profile will

+- automatically add the user's bin folder to the command search path.
+If such is the case, then the agent can be started up by simply typing radmonAgent.py followed by ENTER. - 9.
+In the user home folder create a folder named "database".
+In the bin folder run the python script createRadmonRrd.py.
 Running this script creates an empty round robin database file where the agent will store radiation data as it arrives from the radiation monitor.
 This script should be run once and then kept in a secure place.
 Running it accidentally at some future date will result in total loss of all previously stored data. - 10.
-In the user home directory use mkdir to create a directory named "log". - 11.
+In the user's home folder create a folder named "log".
 For connivence two scripts have been provided to make it easy to turn the agent on and off.
-The startrad script starts up the agent and causes diagnositc output and error messages to be written to a log file in the directory created in step 10.
-The stoprad script stops the agent from running. - 12.
-In the startrad script look for a line like the following
+The startrad script starts up the agent and causes all diagnosite output and error messages to be written to a log file in the log folder.
+The stoprad stops the agent from running.